September 23 - 29, 2012: Issue 77

 Early members state the club was officially formed on February 18th, 1950.

-Considering Jock's appraisal of their first surf boat, it should come as no surprise that this occurred in 1952;
+Considering Jock's appraisal of their first surf boat, it should come as no surprise that this occurred;

 Lifesavers HURT IN BOAT CRASH Three Warriewood lifesavers were injured yesterday when their surfboat crashed on a sand-bank at Whale Beach.
 Sweep Ken Scully received back injuries, bowman John McKay injured his legs, and Allan Kensey slightly hurt his right leg.
 The upset, during the senior surf-boat race at the Whale Beach restricted carnival, was described by officials as the most unusual and spectacular seen in recent years.
 Returning from the buoys the Warriewood boat caught a small wave which petered out near the edge of a bank near the beach.
 Then a huge wave suddenly built up behind the boat.
 As the dumper curled and broke, about 18 inches of water in the boat surged to the bows The crew was powerless to prevent a crash.
 The boat smashed nose first on the sandbank, bounced, and then did a stem to stern turnover, landing upside down.
 LIFESAVERS HURT IN BOAT CRASH.
 (1953, December 28).
 The Sydney Morning Herald (NSW : 1842 - 1954), p.
 7. Retrieved from http://nla.gov.au/nla.news-article18402498